Reentrancy

 Reentrancy is the classic smart contract vulnerability for a reason: it teaches one of the most important audit lessons in Web3 security.

-External calls are not just transfers.
-They are control-flow handoffs.
+Every external call is a control-flow handoff.
 If a contract sends execution to an untrusted address before finalizing balances, shares, debt, rewards, or other accounting state, the attacker may be able to re-enter the system while it still believes the old state is true.

 This guide breaks down how reentrancy works, why the DAO hack changed Ethereum, how modern variants such as cross-function and read-only reentrancy appear in DeFi, and how auditors should test for them in real code.